What is Acupuncture?

 Modern research shows that acupoints are located in the areas where there is a high density of free nerve endings, mast cells, small arterioles, lymphatic vessels and the dense connective tissue represents a different spatial configuration as compared to the rest of the normal skin.
 A great number of studies indicate that stimulation of acupoints induces the release of β – endorphin, serotonin and other neurotransmitters.
 Therefore, acupuncture for pain relief is well supported by these scientific studies.
 As more studies are conducted, the mechanism of this ancient therapy will be better understood.

-Acupuncture has been practiced in both animals and humans for thousands years in China.
-The earliest veterinary acupuncture book “Bo Le Zhen Jing” (Bole’s Canon of Veterinary Acupuncture) is believed to have written by Dr. Bo Le in the Qin-mu-gong period( 659BCE to 621BCE).
+Acupuncture has been practiced in both animals and humans for thousands of years in China.
+The earliest veterinary acupuncture book “Bo Le Zhen Jing” (Bole’s Canon of Veterinary Acupuncture) is believed to have been written by Dr. Bo Le in the Qin-mu-gong period( 659BCE to 621BCE).
 Veterinary treatment protocols using acupuncture are well documented in this textbook.
 Since then, acupuncture was, and still is, a part of the mainstream veterinary medical system in China.
-Veterinary acupuncture has been practiced in China for over 2,000 years.
+Veterinary acupuncture has been practiced in China for more than 2,000 years.
 Interest and activity spread to other Asian countries such as Japan and Korea about 1,500 years ago.
 For the past 30 years, there has been tremendous growth and development of acupuncture in animals in Europe and the United States.

 The benefits of acupuncture have been documented in an increasing number of clinical trials and, as a result, we have a better understanding of acupuncture’s method of action.
 Our patients greatly benefit from these new developments.